kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/existing-data-service-list.md

 import { DataServiceProvider } from '@kickass-coderz/data-service'
 import supabaseDataProvider from './dataProvider'

-// this will create a DataService intance from exiting data provider const supabaseDataService = createFromDataProvider(supabaseDataProvider)
+const supabaseDataService = createFromDataProvider(supabaseDataProvider)

 const App = () => {